 And now, I’m realizing my posts are exceedingly for the public.
 The public meaning the majority of the lovely people who land on my posts via Google and close out within seconds after scanning to see if this is what they’re looking for.
 I have no resentment toward this.
 I do this too.
 It’s 2019, after all.
 Who reads blog posts?

 But I know this – the quickest way to become increasingly dry, or worse, dampen my own enjoyment, is to write only for others.
-The caveat is that we blog on blogs because we want our work out there.
+The caveat is that we write on blogs because we want our work out there.
 And it won’t get out there unless we cater to SEO and keywords and algorithms.

 As I navigate this push and pull between SEO-friendly vs. freestyle writing, this tug-of-war between creativity and entrepreneurship, I just hope for one thing – that I can continue to find ways to fuel the passion that started it all.